 Primary care providers are concerned primarily with physical health.
 An integrative approach to mind, body and spirit care is worth considering as we encounter health care challenges and decision making.
-The Caring Ministries team can assist in helping you access modalities such as yoga, exercise, meditation, body work and mindfulness.
+The Caring Ministries team can assist in helping you find integrative care professionals and access modalities such as yoga, exercise, meditation, body work and mindfulness.
+Team members can be reached at 610-525-2821.